 Workplace conflicts are almost inevitable.
 Maybe youve just fallen victim to poor communication from your fellow colleagues or been distracted by their inappropriate work wear.

-It can be something small, or something major that can lead to disagreements at work, but it’s important to understand what the causes of conflict are in order to get past them.
+Disagreements at work can be something small, or something major, but it’s important to understand what the causes of conflict are in order to get past them.